potato

 - 更多解釋

-- a starchy plant tuber which is one of the most important food crops, cooked and eaten as a ... roasted potatoes the meal comes with rice or potato
+- a starchy plant tuber which is one of the most important food crops, cooked and eaten as a ... roast potatoes mashed potato